fabioCollini/LifeCycleBinder/README.md

 Activity navigation can be managed using LifeCycleBinder, `LifeCycleAware` interface contains `onActivityResult` method that it's invoked when an Activity returns.
-`LifeCycleBinder` contains a static method `startActivityForResult`, you need to use this method passing the Activity/Fragment to receive the callback.
+`LifeCycleBinder` class contains a static method `startActivityForResult`, you need to use this method passing the Activity/Fragment to receive the callback.

 <!--